jwdunne/jamesdunne.dev/content/posts/covid-made-me-a-remote.md

 Docker has been instrumental.
 Scrapping the project and starting it up again from scratch in seconds to minutes is a powerful tool.
 This has boosted our ability to collaborate and review each other’s work.
-I totally recommend adding `export DOCKER_BUILDKIT=1` to your terminal config. _How does this work in practice?
-How does it boost collaboration and review_
+I totally recommend adding `export DOCKER_BUILDKIT=1` to your terminal config.

-But, in general, building a habit of automation means that we continuously improve our output, by quality and timeframes.
+In general, building a habit of automation means that we continuously improve our output, by quality and timeframes.

 Even if it’s just a bash script, or a Makefile.
 It can make a world of difference.